 by Megan McGill

-My life was always pretty average, I grew up in a small town in NJ where my father was a police officer and my mother a stay at home mom.
-I basically was a tomboy for a majority of my younger years; opting to hang out with my brother and play hockey instead of going to the mall and having girl time with my friends.
-My brother Timothy was my Irish twin; his birthday almost exactly 12 months to the day before mine.
+My life was always pretty average, I grew up in a small town in NJ where my father was a police officer and my mother a stay-at-home mom.
+I basically was a tomboy for the majority of my younger years; opting to hang out with my brother and play hockey instead of going to the mall and having girl time with my friends.
+My brother Timothy was my Irish twin; his birthday was almost exactly 12 months to the day before mine.
 Growing up, he got bullied a lot and I vividly remember always trying to protect him despite being a girl and also being younger than him.
 When Tim entered high school, he experienced a rapid growth spurt, reaching the height of 6’7” by the time he graduated, but hadn’t grown horizontally which led him to still occasionally get picked on for being so skinny.

 Tim always had dreams of being a United States Marine.
 He enlisted in the Corps before graduating and left that fall of 2001 for Boot Camp at Parris Island.
 This would have been my first time away from my best friend and I wasn’t prepared for that.
 I demanded sleeping bags be set up on the downstairs floor of my parent’s house so that I could be sure to say goodbye when his recruiter showed up in the middle of the night to retrieve him.
 I wrapped my arms around Tim’s leg as he dragged me across the floor with his recruiter quietly saying “He will be back in 13 weeks” which, to me, sounded like a lifetime.
 Reluctantly, I let his leg go, and off he went to become the man he always wanted to be.
 We were able to keep in touch via postal mail and the occasional phone call.
 During his training, New York would experience the worst terrorist attack in history when 2 planes crashed into the Twin Towers.
 Little did I know that a war would ensue and Tim would be fighting in it.